IngridGdesigns/IngridGdesigns/README.md

 ### Hola y bienvenidos, Hi and welcome 👋

-👩🏻‍💻 Ingrid Garcia, a graphic designer who found their calling in Software Engineering
+👩🏻‍💻 I'm a Software Engineer looking for my next role..

 🔥 My curiosity drives me to constantly learn and build, I value the importance of critical thinking and effective communication in each project.
 I believe that differences can be transformed into fruitful collaborations when there is open communication